Congratulations on your offer to Flinders.

 If your Semester Two offer was deferred, we will be in touch with you in May/June the following year with instructions on how to take up your mid-year offer that same year.

-Once you have received instructions from us on how to take up your offer and you wish to commence the course, you will need to follow the enrolment process.
+Once you have received instructions from us on how to take up your offer and you wish to commence your studies, you will need to follow the enrolment process.

-If you are eligible to defer again for another year, provided you are not enrolled in the course or complete any study for two consecutive semesters, your offer will be deferred again on your behalf and the above information applies again.
+If you are eligible to defer again for another year, provided you Accept your offer and do not enrol in the course or attempt any study for two consecutive semesters, your offer will be deferred again on your behalf and the above information applies again.

 Please note not all courses will allow you to enrol on a full-time basis if commenced in semester 2.
 Please seek course advice.